OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Controls for Model inversion and membership inference:
 * See General controls
 * See controls for threats through use
-* OBSCURECONFIDENCE.
+* OBSCURECONFIDENCE (runtime datascience).
 Exclude indications of confidence in the output, or round confidence so it cannot be used for optimization.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?
-* SMALLMODEL.
+* SMALLMODEL (development-time datascience).
 Overfitting can be prevented by keeping the model small so it is not able to store detail at the level of individual training set samples.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?
-* ADDTRAINNOISE.
+* ADDTRAINNOISE (development-time datascience).
 TODO: Add noise to the training set.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?